samlane-ma/droplet-monitor/README.md

     ninja -v
     sudo ninja install

+* To build just the applet, use -Dbuild-applet-only=true
+* To build just the widget, use -Dbuild-widget-only=true
 * for other distros omit libdir or specify the location of the distro library folder

 This will: